aryan-madan/Bonfire/README.md

 ## Experience
 Experience Bonfire [here.](https://usebonfire.vercel.app/)

+### Activity List

+#### YouTube
+Watch YouTube videos together, in sync.

+#### Screen Share
+Share your screen with the room.

+#### Spades of Streaming
+Browse and watch movies together on Spades of Streaming, my streaming service.

+#### Whiteboard
+Doodle and sketch together in real time.

+#### Photobooth
+Cut yourselves out and drop into the same background, almost like you're there together!

+#### Study
+Study together using a synced Pomodoro timer.

+#### Reminds Me of You by [Niyikes](https://github.com/niyikes/reminds-me-of-you)
+Send them a song that reminds you of them.

 ## AI Usage
 - debugging
 - css
 - prototyping video calls
+- photobooth
+- whiteboard bugs

 Made with ❤️ by Ary<br>
 Love to the point of creation